rhafer/opencloud/docs/ocis/development/testing.md

 ## Running Test Suite in Docker

 Let's see what is available.
-Invoke the following command from within the root of the oCIS repository.
+Invoke the following command from within the root of the OpenCloud repository.

 ```bash
 make -C tests/acceptance/docker help